AdobeDocs/analytics-platform.en/help/components/apply-create-metrics.md

 ## Compare metrics with different attribution models

-If you'd like to quickly and easily compare one attribution model to another, select **[!UICONTROL Compare Attribution Models]** from the context menu for a metric.
+If you'd like to quickly and easily compare one attribution model to anothe for a metric, select **[!UICONTROL Compare attribution models]** from the context menu for a metric.

 ![Workspace panel highlighting Compare attribution models](assets/compare-attribution.png)